jasonalshamary/hungryadmin/content/pages/resume.rst

 - Member of Enterprise Linux Forum that presented open source alternatives, and pushed for open source contributions

 - Familiar with working in a satellite office and interacting with team members distributed throughout multiple office locations and timezones

+- Technologies: MySQL, Puppet, Python, PHP, C, Bash

 .. class:: center